mmyrte/chelsa_cmip6/README.md

 The output consist of netCDF4 files.
 There will be different files for each variable seperatly for the reference (refps - refpe) and the future period (fefps - fefpe).
-Additionally, there will be netCDF4 files for the different bioclimatic variables each for both time periods.
+Additionally, there will be netCDF4 files for the different bioclimatic variables each for boththe reference (refps - refpe) and the future period (fefps - fefpe).

 CONTACT